Welcome to the Onalaska Log Building

 One-day classes, you will learn to build a log building in that one day, guaranteed.
 The key to this success is the Butt and Pass building method, no notching and no need to season the logs before building, and no real building expertise is needed.

 We will be constructing log building number 10 on our place in May, so that is a great time to see a building being built and help lift a couple logs into place.
+We will also have a new working model in place for the May class; the working model is a great teaching tool as the students will put up a ridge pole and set of rafters.

 Need an idea for Christmas or birthday?
 How about nabbing them a tuition to the class.